alexkwolfe/node-ad2usb/README.md

-A driver for the Nutech AD2USB Ademco Vista security system panel interface.
+A driver for the Nutech AD2USB Ademco Vista security panel interface.

 [![Build Status](https://secure.travis-ci.org/alexkwolfe/node-ad2usb.png)](http://travis-ci.org/alexkwolfe/node-ad2usb)

+The AD2USB interface is a serial device.
+This library assumes the serial communication has been made available on the network using an Serial-IP adapter.

 ## Usage